 Investing in our common stock involves a high degree of risk.
-You should consider carefully the risks and uncertainties described below, together with all of the other information included in this Annual Report on Form 10-K, including our consolidated financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations," before making an investment decision to purchase or sell shares of our common stock.
+You should consider carefully the risks and uncertainties described below, together with all of the other information included in this Quarterly Report on Form 10-Q and in our Prospectus dated July 17, 2018 filed pursuant to Rule 424(b) under the Securities Act with the SEC on July 18, 2018, including our consolidated financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of operations," before making an investment decision to purchase or sell shares of our common stock.
 If any of the following risks are realized, our business, financial condition, results of operations and prospects could be materially and adversely affected.
 In that event, the trading price of our common stock could decline, and you could lose part or all of your investment.
 The risks described below are not the only ones that we may face, and additional risks or uncertainties not known to us or that we currently deem immaterial may also impair our business and future prospects.